CIT28/files/w9/ps2p2.md

         - **COMMIT MESSAGE - "first draft of connections with companies"**

 - Step 6 - Check your schema.sql
+    - Review the Sample Data and make any adjustment you feel are needed.
     - Create a new database file ```sqlite3 connect.db``` and then run ```.read schema.sql``` and fix any errors you encounter.
 Then on different terminal session run ```sqlite3 connect.db``` and then ```.output pow2.txt``` and ```.schema```.
 Commit with message:
         - **COMMIT MESSAGE - "first run of schema"**